 Men’s insecurities are that sex is very simple but they’re not sure what is expected of them.
 Surely all they have to do is what comes naturally?
 But all the discussion about female orgasm seems to imply that that is not good enough.
 So what else do they need to do to keep women happy in bed?

 It’s ridiculous really but the implication is that they should learn special techniques to penetrate the vagina in a different way, either at a different angle or with a different rhythm, so that a woman will be able to orgasm.
-A man is also under pressure to last for ever, which is quite impossible.
+A man is also under pressure to last for ever, which is obviously impossible.

 ED can happen when testosterone levels fall, blood flow to the penis is limited or nerves are harmed.
-It can also be an early warning of a more serious illness like: hardening or blocked arteries, heart disease, high blood pressure or diabetes.
+It can also be an early warning of a more serious illness like hardening or blocked arteries, heart disease, high blood pressure or diabetes.
 Men should avoid being overweight and aim for low cholesterol and low blood pressure.
 They should also do regular exercise, avoid excessive stress, alcohol and smoking.
-Anything a man can do to ease tension and feel emotionally stable is likely to help his performance.
+Anything a man can do to ease tension and feel emotionally stable is likely to help his sexual performance.

 Here are some ideas to think about: